decoupled/jamstackide/README.md

 This is due, in part, to the following reasons:

 * Writing VSCode extensions is hard and time consuming
-* Writing VSCode extensions sometimes requires knowledge that might be present in the core team behind a particular framework
+* Writing VSCode extensions sometimes requires specialized knowledge that might not be present in the core team behind a particular framework
-* Keeping the developer experience consistent across multiple extensions is hard
+* Keeping the developer experience consistent across multiple extensions is hard.
+This is critical, since most JAMStack projects combine multiple different technologies
 * Updating and distributing extensions, and keeping them in sync with frameworks, is hard

 The JAMStack IDE addresses all of these issues by providing the following: (TODO)

-* Leadership and coordination
+* Leadership and coordination - a central effort with a clear goal in mind: High quality experience across the board
-* Quality control
+* An SDK that provides a common foundation for extensions (built on top of the Language Server Protocol)
-* A set of standard features (on top of the basic VSCode language features) that extensions can implement (for example: lifecycle, preview, issuing auth tokens, etc)
+* A set of higher-level features (on top of the basic VSCode language features) that extensions can implement (for example: lifecycle, preview, issuing auth tokens, etc)

 # Contributing to the JAMStack IDE